MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-encryption-keys-instance.md

 - System Administrator security role for the instance of [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] that you want to manage the encryption key.

 ### Subscription requirements
- The ability to self-manage database encryption keys requires the Dynamics 365 for Customer Engagement Plan.
+ The ability to self-manage database encryption keys requires the Dynamics 365 for Customer Engagement apps Plan.

 ### Encryption key requirements
  If you provide your own encryption key, your key must meet  these  requirements that are accepted by [!INCLUDE[pn_azure_key_vault](../includes/pn-azure-key-vault.md)].